 - Using a food processor or blender, process the freeze-dried strawberries into a powdery crumb.
 You should have around 1/2 cup.
 If it’s not grinding down fine enough, you can sift it with a fine mesh sieve to rid larger seeds/pieces.
 Set aside.

 - In a large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter on medium-high speed until creamy, about 2 minutes.
 Add confectioners’ sugar, strawberry powder, heavy cream/milk, and vanilla.
 Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
 Taste.
 Add 1–2 more Tablespoons of heavy cream/milk if needed to thin out, if desired.
 (I usually add at least 1 more.)
 Add a pinch of salt if frosting is too sweet.

 - Use immediately or cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
 After freezing, thaw in the refrigerator then beat the frosting on medium speed for a few seconds so it’s creamy again.
 After thawing or refrigerating, beating in a splash of heavy cream or milk will help thin the frosting out again, if needed.
 (It stiffens in the refrigerator.)

-- Heavy Cream: Heavy cream produces an extra creamy frosting, but whole milk or even half-and-half work too.
-Lower fat or nondairy milks work in a pinch, but the frosting isn’t as creamy.
+- Heavy Cream: Heavy cream produces an extra creamy frosting, but whole milk or half-and-half work too.
+Lower fat or nondairy milks work in a pinch, but the frosting won’t be as creamy.

-- Quantity: This recipe is enough to frost 12–18 cupcakes or a thin layer on a 9×13 inch quarter sheet cake.
-1.5x the recipe for a two layer cake.
+- Quantity: This recipe is enough to frost 12–18 cupcakes, or a thin layer on a 9×13-inch quarter sheet cake.
+1.5x the recipe for a 2-layer cake.
 (Doubling the recipe would be far too much.)